-From the initial stage of picking a topic and mini report format to stepping through revision and editing, Angela Harris, your Middle School Writing Projects instructor, offers warm, supportive, creative feedback that will walk you and your kids through the process with the project of your choice.
-You and your children will pick the non-fiction writing project that suits (750 word limit, please) and Angela will support you in helping your child succeed at completing it.
+From the initial stage of picking a topic and mini report format to stepping through revision and editing, your Middle School Writing Projects instructor offers warm, supportive, creative feedback that will walk your kids through the process with the project of your choice.
+Your children will pick the non-fiction writing project that suits (750 word limit, please) and the instructor will support you in helping your child succeed at completing it.

 The end results will amaze and delight you both!